Is your Sago Palm leaves turning yellow? If so, you are not alone!

 #6 – Over Or Underwatering

-When you water too much, plants run the risk of root rot which results in a nutrient deficiency.
+When you water too much, you run the risk of root rot which results in a nutrient deficiency.
 Poor soil drainage in general can cause root issues leading to yellowing.

 When planting in containers, use well-drained soil.
 Keep it moist, but don’t allow the plant to stand in water.

 When watering, water completely and allow the potting soil to dry completely before you water again.
 Typically, you should water your Sago palm about once a week.

 #7 – Disturbances

 Shock can cause leaves to yellow.
 If you disturb the root ball by digging and moving the plant abruptly from one setting to another, expect the leaves to turn yellow and even fall off.

 After adjusting to its new home and roots become established, the plant should put out you, green leaves.

-Once you have your Sago palm in place, it’s best to leave it there as these plants are similar to ficus trees in that they will lose their leaves if you move them around too much.
+Once you have your Sago palm in place, it’s best to leave it there as these are similar to ficus trees in that they will lose their leaves if you move them around too much.

 When Sagos are moved from one place to another, the leaves may be bruised.

-When you purchase a Sago and bring it home, it may take some time for this slow grower to adjust, and it may already have bruised leaves which will manifest as yellowing leaves.
+When you purchase a Sago and bring it home, it may take some time for this slow grower to adjust, and it may already have bruised leaves which will manifest as fading leaves.

 Locate your Sago in an area where it won’t encounter a lot of foot traffic with animals or people brushing up against the limbs.

-The Cycas revoluta (Sago) are popular landscape plants in southern California and Florida.
+The Cycas (Sago) are popular gardening landscape plants in southern California and Florida.
 You can find them in most garden centers.

 Be patient!
-They wonderful plants are worth the effort.
+These wonderful plants are worth the effort.